 In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The practice is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the New Cross Hospital Telephone 01902 307999 or Russells Hall Hospital Telephone 01384 456111.
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the New Cross Hospital telephone 01902 307999 or Russells Hall Hospital telephone 01384 456111.

 Also in the event of poisoning or overdose then attend A&E.

 If you have an urgent medical problem you can:

 Please Telephone 01902 892 209 during our surgery opening hours.

 The receptionist will need to take some details about the problem and arrangements will be made for you to be seen by the doctor as soon as possible.